intelsdi-x/snap-plugin-collector-dbi/README.md

-# snap collector plugin - dbi
+# Snap collector plugin - dbi

 This plugin connects to various databases, executes SQL statements and reads back the results.